 8. Boost Customer Service with Live Chat

 Chatbot technologies allow ecommerce stores to be available 24/7.
-Users appreciate this feature because they want to find out everything as quickly as possible, so we definitely suggest adding live chat to the homepage.
-This is exactly what online services like NinjaEssays, EssayWritingLab and Pro Essay Writing did a while ago and experienced a big boost in orders almost instantly.
+Users appreciate this feature because they want to information and answers delivered as quickly as possible, so we definitely suggest adding live chat to the homepage.
+A 112-year old distributor in upstate New York implemented an ecommerce chatbot and immediately lowered costs, increased sales and improved customer satisfaction.

 9. Use Word of Mouth